ESF-Works

 Beneficiaries

-Employed in large firms, Employed in SMEs, Labour market returnees, Long-term claimants on incapacity benefits, People with disabilities, Unemployed
+Employed in large firms, Employed in SMEs, Labour market returnees, Unemployed

 Total beneficiaries: 430